Diadectidae: Classification

 Diadectes is the best known diadectid, with six species named since its initial description.
 In a 2005 phylogenetic analysis, most species of Diadectes formed a clade with Diasparactus zenos.
 Two species, Diadectes absitus and Diadectes sanmiguelensis, were placed in more basal positions.
 These species possess primitive characteristics found in non-diadectid forms, such as Limnoscelis and Tseajaia.
 Because D. absitus and D. sanmiguelensis were placed far from other species of Diadectes in the analysis, their assignment to the genus was questioned.
 The same results were found in the 2010 analysis.
-Two new genera were erected in the study to include D. abstus and D. sanmiguelensis.
+Two new genera were erected in the study to include D. absitus and D. sanmiguelensis.
 D. sanmiguelensis, the more basal of the two forms, was placed in the new genus Oradectes.
-D. abstus was renamed Silvadectes.
+D. absitus was renamed Silvadectes.
+However, according to the ICZN, a name presented in an initially unpublished thesis such as Kissel's is not valid.
+Because the names Oradectes and Silvadectes have not yet been formally erected in a published paper, they were not, as of 2010, considered valid.
+A 2024 study found "D. sanmiguelensis" as more basal than Orobates pabsti, thus rendering the genus Diadectes polyphyletic.
+To solve this, the authors erected the new genus Kuwavaatakdectes for Kuwavaatakdectes sanmiguelensis.

 In a 2013 study, David Berman argued that there wasn't enough evidence to justify Ambedus being in Diadectidae.
-He stated in his paper that it's assignment to Diadectidae is based only on several isolated maxillae and dentaries that had cheek teeth that only exhibited a resemblance in their molar-like morphology to those in Diadectids.
-There are also a number of other characteristics that distuinguish Ambedus from all other Diadectids, such as a shallow rather than deep deep dentary, and relatively high maxillary and dentary tooth counts, among other characteristics that distuinguish them from Diadectids.
-Furthermore, the appearance of Ambedus pusillus so late in the fossil record also casts a doubt on the fact that it is supposed to represent the basalmost member of the Diadectid lineage.
-In contrast, the first Diadectids from the Upper Pennsylvanian were way more developed and had the characteristic dentary and maxillary features of the Diadectid lineage.
-This implicates that there should be a ghost lineage that goes back all the way back to the Middle Pennsylvanian, which is highly unlikely.
+He stated in his paper that its assignment to Diadectidae is based only on several isolated maxillae and dentaries containing cheek teeth that only exhibited a resemblance in their molar-like morphology to those in diadectids.
+There are also a number of other characteristics that distinguish Ambedus from all other diadectids, such as a shallow rather than deep deep dentary, and relatively high maxillary and dentary tooth counts, among other characteristics that distinguish them from Diadectidae.
+Furthermore, the appearance of Ambedus pusillus so late in the fossil record also casts a doubt on the fact that it is supposed to represent the basalmost member of the Diadectidae lineage.
+In contrast, the first diadectids from the Upper Pennsylvanian were far more developed and had the characteristic dentary and maxillary features of the Diadectidae lineage.
+This implies that there should be a ghost lineage that goes back all the way back to the Middle Pennsylvanian, which is highly unlikely according to Berman.